magepages/mpdocs/docs/request-for-quote/index.md

 The **Add To Quote** button is displayed on the **Quick Order** page when you use the Quick Order and Request For Quote extensions together.
 This support helps customers' operations more quickly.

 ![](https://i.imgur.com/CgUR0Oo.png)

+### III.
+Rest API

+Mageplaza Request For Quote extension allows customers to use Rest APi to practise requests realted to Quote such as adding products to quote, deleting items in the quote, updateting quote, canceling/deleting quotes that have been summited, uploading files, creating reply for conversations, getting quote/conversation information.
+Moreover, when you using both Quick Order extension and Request for Quote extension, you can add items form the quote to Quick Order.

+See details request Rest API supported by Mageplaza [here](https://documenter.getpostman.com/view/10589000/T17Na4ek?version=latest).

+View Rest API Guidelines for Magento 2 [here](https://devdocs.magento.com/guides/v2.4/rest/bk-rest.html).

+See guidelines to create tokens [here](https://devdocs.magento.com/guides/v2.4/get-started/authentication/gs-authentication-token.html).